 Meal Frequency, Intermittent Fasting and Muscle Growth

 For decades, bodybuilders have been telling us to spread protein requirements equally throughout the day.
 To do this, you will need to consume multiple smaller meals (typically 6).
-This claim is understandable, since muscle protein synthesis requires plenty of nutrients, especially protein.
+This claim is understandable since muscle protein synthesis is an energy demanding process.
 Muscle protein synthesis basically is the ”muscle-building process”.

-There’s research showing that consuming protein frequently is more effective than just having protein in a few meals.
-The issue with this particular study is that total protein intake is not matched between the two groups.
-The group that consumed protein more frequently, also consumed more total protein.
+There’s research showing that consuming protein frequently is more effective than having just a few protein servings.
+The problem with many of these studies is that total protein intake is not matched between the groups.

-That’s why the high-frequency group gained more muscle.
+That likely is part of the reason why we tend to find greater muscle growth when higher protein feeding frequencies are used.
 Up to a certain point, higher protein intakes simply make you gain more muscle.

-A recent meta-analysis led by Dr. Brad Schoenfeld shows that how much protein you consume, is far more important than when you consume it.
-Here’s a quote out of this study:
+But when protein intakes are matched, a 2013 meta-analysis led by Dr. Brad Schoenfeld shows that how much protein you consume is far more important than when you consume it.
+Here’s a quote out of this research paper:

 Perceived hypertrophic benefits seen in protein timing studies appear to be the result of an increased consumption of protein as opposed to temporal factors.
 In our reduced model, the amount of protein consumed was highly and significantly associated with hypertrophic gains.
 (Schoenfeld et al. 2013)

-Research regarding intermittent fasting also shows that high meal frequency is not necessary to build muscle.
-Individuals who do intermittent fasting, eat nothing for the bigger part of the day and consume their total caloric needs in 4-10 hours.
+Research regarding intermittent fasting also shows that a high meal frequency is not a necessity to build muscle.
+Individuals who do intermittent fasting consume no calories for the bigger part of the day and reach their nutritional needs in 4-10 hours.

-Not eating for 14-20 hours may sound horrible for muscle growth, but there’s evidence showing that it’s no different than eating regularly throughout the day.
-As long as total caloric and macronutrient intake is matched of course.
+Not eating for 14-20 hours may sound horrible for muscle growth, but there’s evidence showing it’s similar to eating regularly throughout the day, as long as total caloric and macronutrient intake is matched, of course.

 What about fasted training?